It will first be important to observe the larger context in which this puzzling text is found.

 It is within this concluding segment that the passage in question is found.

-“Lay hands hastily on no man, neither be partaker of other men’s sins: keep yourself pure” (v.
-22).
+“Lay hands hastily on no man, neither be partaker of other men’s sins: keep yourself pure” (1 Tim.
+5:22).

-The evangelist is urged to take his time in such matters; study the character of these men, in advance of such a serious matter.
-It is a general truism that it is much easier to place a man in an office than it is to take him out!
+The evangelist is urged to take his time in such matters.
+Study the character of these men in advance of such a serious matter.
+It is a general truism that it is much easier to place a man into an office than it is to remove him.

-On the other hand, the “problems” with others may not be so apparent initially.
+On the other hand, others may have problems that are not so apparent initially.
 A man may be appointed to an important role, only to have his serious character flaws revealed at a later time.